BradleyEdelman/Alzheimers-MRI-Classification/README.md

 - The data/ folder is included in the image since the raw parquet files are quite small.

 ## Requirements
-To reproduce this project, see the dependencies in the requirements.txt file <br /> <br />
+To reproduce this project, see the dependencies in the requirements_jupyter.txt (and/or requirements_databricks.txt) file <br /> <br />

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.